Patrick-Sawyer/game-of-life-react-app/README.md

 ### Tests

 I have unit tested this project using Jest and Enzyme, and used Cypress to feature test.
-To run unit tests, run the following command.
+To run unit tests, run the following command (you may need to hit 'a' to run all tests after the command).

 `npm test`